How to Read Text From Image in Blazor

 BlazorInputFile

-First, we will install the BlazorInputFile package.
+The first step is to install the BlazorInputFile package.
 It is a component for Blazor applications and is used to upload single or multiple files to the server.
-We are going to use this to upload an image file on the Razor page in our application.
-Open NuGet Package Manager for solutions and browse for BlazorInputFile.
+This component will be used to upload an image file on the Razor page in the Blazor application.
+Open Manage NuGet Packages for Solutions and browse for BlazorInputFile.

-How to Read Text From Image in Blazor: Figure 4
+How to Read Text From Image in Blazor, Figure 4: Install BlazorInputFile package Install BlazorInputFile package

 Select the checkbox for the project and click Install.